 -- gets total count of rows

-2. SELECT col1, col2 FROM table WHERE some condition LIMIT page_size OFFSET offset
+2. SELECT col1, col2 FROM table WHERE some condition LIMIT page_size OFFSET offset-- gets total count of rows

 -- gets data